Glen dethrone Kilcoo to win first Ulster title

 Kilcoo will look back on Devlin's missed penalty which, if converted, would have given them a two-point advantage at the interval which they scarcely would have deserved.

-It could have been a big psychological blow to Glen if they had found themselves behind at half-time and while Kilcoo threatened to wrest control of the game at stages during the third quarter, O'Rourke's side refused to yield with goalkeeper Conlann Bradley making a vital pointblank save to deny Ceilum Doherty's goal chance with 11 minutes of normal time left.
+It could have been a big psychological blow to Glen if they had found themselves behind at half-time and while Kilcoo threatened to wrest control of the game at stages during the third quarter, Malachy O'Rourke's side refused to yield with goalkeeper Conlann Bradley making a vital pointblank save to deny Ceilum Doherty's goal chance with 11 minutes of normal time left.

+With Glen having given Kilcoo by far their toughest test in last year's Ulster campaign as the Down champions needed extra-time to win 1-11 to 0-11 at the semi-final stage, a tight encounter was expected and that was how it played out - with Doherty's late goal giving the scoreboard an unrepresentative look.

+Granted, Glen did dominate the opening 11 minutes as Tallon's sixth-minute free was followed by quickfire points from Bradley, Glass, McGuckian and Jack Doherty, with the latter three coming from play as Kilcoo were being run ragged.